+Adrift Floating without mooring or direction.
 Afloat On the water.

-Aft Describing the after section of a vessel, or things to the
+Describing the after section of a vessel, or things to the Aft rear of amidships and near the stern.

-Aground Touching bottom.
+Touching bottom.
+Aground

-Amidships In the center, the center portion of a vessel.
+In the center, the center portion of a vessel.
+Amidships

-Anchor A forging or casting shaped to grip the sea bottom and, by means of a cable or rope, hold a boat in a desired position.
+A forging or casting shaped to grip the sea bottom and, by Anchor means of a cable or rope, hold a boat in a desired position.

-Anchorage A customary, suitable and (usually) designated harbor area in which vessels may anchor.
+A customary, suitable and (usually) designated harbor Anchorage area in which vessels may anchor.

-Bail (Bale) To remove water from a boat by pump or bailer.
+To remove water from a boat by pump or bailer.
+Bail (Bale)

-Beacon A post or buoy placed over a shoal or bank to warn vessels, also a signal mark on land.
+A post or buoy placed over a shoal or bank to warn ves-Beacon sels, also a signal mark on land.

-Beam Imaginary line amidships at right angles to keel of vessel.
+Imaginary line amidships at right angles to keel of vessel.
+Beam seen.